ricardoauribe/nutrition_java/README.md

 ## Docker

+You can use the following commands to run the project locally.

 ```
 docker build --tag java-docker .
 docker run -d -p 8080:8080 java-docker
 ```

-TODO: Add action to build the image and push it as a package
+Additionally there is a github action that will use the same Dockerfile to build an image and push it into github packages